-- a.
-Dead trees.
-The tree is dead or has been damaged beyond repair or where not enough live tissue, green leaves, limbs, roots or branches exist to sustain life; and/or - b.
-Dying trees.
-The tree is in an advanced stage of decline due to disease, insect infestation, or rotting and cannot be saved by reasonable treatment or pruning, or must be removed to prevent the spread of a disease/pest that would cause catastrophic decline in tree health and failure. - 7.
-Tree Removal Permit Application Form.
+The City may order diseased trees removed from private property as hazard trees to prevent the spread of a disease/pest that would cause catastrophic decline in tree health and failure.

+- 6. Tree Removal Permit Application Form.
 The City shall provide a tree removal permit application form.
 Property owners required by this chapter to obtain a tree removal permit shall submit a completed permit application for City review for compliance with applicable City regulations.
 The tree removal permit application shall require, at a minimum, submittal of the following: - a.
 A site plan, map, or aerial photograph showing the approximate location of all regulated trees on the subject property, their DBH, and their species, along with the location of structures, driveways, access ways, and easements on the subject property.
-Property owners requesting to remove adjacent street trees must indicate the location of the hazard or nuisance tree in the right-of-way; and - b.
-For required replacement trees, a planting plan showing the location, size, and species of each replacement tree to be planted on the subject property, in accordance with the tree replacement requirements set forth in this chapter. - 8.
+Property owners requesting to remove adjacent street trees must indicate the location of the hazard or nuisance tree in the right-of-way. - b.
+For required replacement trees, a planting plan showing the location, size, and species of each replacement tree to be planted on the subject property, in accordance with the tree replacement requirements set forth in subsection (7) of this section. - 7.
 Tree Replacement Requirements.
 To mitigate the consequences of tree removal unrelated to development activity, for tree removal permits the City requires the planting of replacement trees in suitable locations appropriate to the subject property.
 Replacement trees shall be a minimum 6-feet tall conifer or a minimum 2-inch caliper deciduous or broad-leaf evergreen tree.
 Trees planted to form a clipped or sheared hedge or Thuja/Arborvitae (or other slow-growing conifers as listed by the Planning Department) shall not count towards tree replacement requirements. - a.
-Tree removal and replacement standards for tree removal permits pursuant to subsection(3) of this section are subject to the following:
+Tree removal and replacement standards for tree removal permits pursuant to subsection (3) of this section are subject to the following: